 2. 13th and Division, as well as the intersection at Illinois and Terry Francois, are a high-injury intersection for bicyclists and pedestrians.
 Would you prioritize funding to support a redesign and re-construction of these areas in order to prioritize bicyclist and pedestrian safety?

 3. The Cesar Chavez-Potrero-Bayshore-US 101 Interchange, commonly known as the Hairball, is one of the main barriers for people biking between District 10 and the rest of San Francisco.
 With an upgraded Chavez, Potrero and Bayshore, the dangerous deficiencies are even more apparent.
 Would you publicly support and advocate a funded planning process to upgrade and improve this critical gap in our network?

-4. The SF Bicycle Coalition recently launched a series of Community Bike Builds in the Bayview to restore unclaimed bikes and provide them to local residents.
+4. The SF Bicycle Coalition recently launched a series of Bike It Forward events in the Bayview to restore unclaimed bikes and provide them to local residents.
 There is interest in finding ways to increase funding for this program and possibly even find a permanent space for it.
 If elected, would you support this program by prioritizing funding in the City’s budget?